 The property would benefit from a programme of repair and upgrading works.

 8.0 ESSENTIAL REPAIR WORK (as a condition of any mortgage or, to preserve the condition of the property)

-There are areas of dampness to floors, walls and ceilings in various areas of the property.
+There are high levels of dampness to floors, lower walls and joinery in a number of areas throughout the property.